SlyFox-64Bit/odin-recipes/README.md

-Basic recipe website
+Basic recipe website with a
-main index page with links to a few recipes
+main index page with links to three different recipe pages with full Desriptions, Image of Finished Recipe, Ingredients lists, and Step by Step Instructions.
+As well as a link to take you back to the main index.html